KDHT (FM): KPTT (2006–2021)

-KDHT (2021-present)
+KDHT (2021–present)

 On July 2, 2021, morning hosts David ‘Deuce’ Jacobson, Nina Blanco, and Robert ‘Dubz’ Trigilio were released from the station.
 This, combined with the recent registration of new web domains by iHeart as early as mid-May, suggested KPTT would undergo a significant overhaul of its format, as the station dropped to 19th place with a 2.0 share in the May 2021 Nielsen Audio ratings for the market.
 Shortly before Midnight on July 14, after playing "Only Human" by The Jonas Brothers, KPTT began stunting, playing only music by Britney Spears as "Free Britney Radio", as the stunt took place during her ongoing conservatorship court dispute, the next hearing which would take place that afternoon.
 KPTT also promoted a change to take place the following day at noon.
 At the promised time, KPTT relaunched their Top 40/CHR format as "Hits 95.7".
-The first song on "Hits" was "good 4 u" by Olivia Rodrigo.
+The new format jabbed KQKS and KALC upon launch, as "Hits 95.7" would be a flanker between the two stations.
+The first song on "Hits" was "Good 4 U" by Olivia Rodrigo.

 In August 2021, KPTT became the Denver affiliate of the nationally syndicated "The Jubal Show", hosted by Jubal Fresh and co-hosts Alex Fresh and 'English' Evan Omelia, based at Seattle sister station KBKS.

 On March 14, 2022, KPTT changed its callsign to KDHT; aside from adjusting to match the new branding, it also returned a heritage callsign to the area, as it had previously been used on 92.5 FM from 1989 to 1993, and on 107.1 FM from 2009 to 2014.

 HD Radio

 In July 2006, KPTT's HD2 subcarrier signed on with a format focusing on Regional Mexican Oldies.
 In September 2006, the format was replaced with KPTT's previous Hispanic rhythmic format.
 This was later replaced with "Pride Radio", which targeted the LGBT community.
-In mid-2012, this was replaced with the dance radio format "Club Phusion"; which was in turn relaunched in 2003 as "Evolution".
+In mid-2012, this was replaced with the dance radio format "Club Phusion"; which was in turn relaunched in 2013 as "Evolution".

 On December 11, 2017, KBPI/Fort Collins began simulcasting the station's active rock format on KPTT-HD2's subchannel and on translator K300CP (107.9 FM) in Denver, which is a relay of KPTT-HD2.
 At the same time, KPTT moved the "Evolution" format from KPTT-HD2 to a new HD3 sub-channel.